Baraka, Democratic Republic of the Congo: Indian Ocean slave trade

+World War I, Independence movements and security problems

+During World War I, the Belgians drove out the Germans from Baraka by occupying Kigoma and Tabora in Tanzania, as well as Bujumbura and Rumonge in Burundi, in 1916 under the command of the Force Publique.
+The region also played a key role in the 20th century by supporting the independence movement, hosting the Lumumbists and the Mulelists.
+In 1957, a revolt against the oppressive system led by Mr. Émbolo of the Bembe ethnic group erupted in the Katanga commune. Émbolo was later arrested, imprisoned in Bukavu, and released after one year of penance.
 In the 1960s, the city was at the center of cross-border Maoist insurgency started by Laurent-Désiré Kabila.
 It continued well until the 1980s.
 The population of the city considerably decreased during the Civil war in the Democratic Republic of the Congo, during which the city was under control of the Rwanda-backed Rally for Congolese Democracy.
 After the end of the war, people started to return and take jobs, mainly in the trade.

 In 2014, the city drew attention as a pilot project for the Missing Maps project.

 As of 2015, in Baraka there were no paved roads, no running water, and no electricity.

 In October 2021 MONUSCO opened a base nearby that allowed 7,000 people to return.
 In February 2022 they created a temporary base north of Baraka to deal with Mai-Mai attacks.